Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Technical Approach

 \section{Technical Approach}

-\REVIEWED{In this section, we present our approach to kinodynamic planning by showing that the flat output evolves as a linear system (\cref{subsec:flat_linear}), and hence, allows us to convert \cref{problem:kinodyn_planning} from the original state space $\calX$ to a flat state space (\cref{problem:flatspace_planning} in \cref{subsec:flat_planning_problem}). \cref{problem:flatspace_planning} is, in turn, solved by our sampling-based kinodynamic planning with our \textsc{FlatExtend} subroutine in \cref{subsec:flat_sbmp}, where closed-form solutions of the BVP and dynamics integration problems enables efficient parallelized forward kinematics and collision checking (\cref{subsec:vectorized_cc}).
-Finally, we discuss trajectory simplification and optimality of our approach in \cref{subsec:traj_simplification,subsec:optimality}, respectively.}
+In this section, we present our \REVV{kinodynamic planning framework, \textbf{\FLASK},} by showing that the flat output evolves as a linear system (\cref{subsec:flat_linear}), and hence, allows us to convert \cref{problem:kinodyn_planning} from the original state space $\calX$ to a flat state space (\cref{problem:flatspace_planning} in \cref{subsec:flat_planning_problem}). \REVV{In the flat state space, we develop primitive subroutines, \textsc{FlaskExtend} for planning graph construction in \cref{subsec:flat_sbmp} and \textsc{FlaskCC} for parallelized forward kinematics and collision checking in \cref{subsec:vectorized_cc}, that work with any sampling-based planning method.
+These subroutines are the core of our framework in \cref{alg:main_proposed_alg}, which effectively turns any geometric motion planner into a kinodynamic version.
+As a result, instead of being tied to a specific planner, our general framework gives rise to a new class of ultrafast kinodynamic planners for a broad class of differentially flat robot systems.} Finally, we discuss trajectory postprocessing in our approach in \cref{subsec:traj_simplification}.